Kimdekker/ANC-walls-for-smarthome-IoT-prototype/README.md

 - Yellow wire -> TX2

 After we can put a sound on the microSD card.
 Choose one from the interwebs, or create your own.
-Put that sound on your SD card and name it by number first, before you call your name > "001_dafunk"
+Put that sound on your SD card and name it by number  > "001_", "002_" etc. I'm using only 1 sound for the prototype.

 Then download this library:
 https://github.com/harmsel/SensorLab/blob/main/Componenten/MP3_OpenSmart/RedMP3-library.zip